|

 I'm definitely not saying

-that their products
+that their classic products

 aren't good, or that their customers aren't valuable; quite the